frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/articles/capacity-planning.md

     In a BOM, with the list of raw material needed, for manufacturing, you can also list operation and workstations through which those raw materials will be processed.

-4. Production Order:
+4. Work Order:

-    On submission of Production Order, Timesheet for Operations.
+    On submission of Work Order, Timesheet for Operations.
 This helps you allocate production jobs on each Workstation, as well as you can update actual time taken for each Operation.

 ### Error due to Capacity Planning

-**Question:** On Submission of Production Order, we are getting following error message.
+**Question:** On Submission of Work Order, we are getting following error message.

 <img alt="Role Desk Permission" class="screenshot" src="{{docs_base_url}}/assets/img/articles/capacity-2.png">

 **Answer: **Please check if you have updated Working Hours in the Workstation master?
-If not, then please update it and then try to submit Production Order.
+If not, then please update it and then try to submit Work Order.

-On submission of Production Order, Operations (as added in the BOM) are allocated on the workstation.
+On submission of Work Order, Operations (as added in the BOM) are allocated on the workstation.
 Each operation should start and end on the same day.
 If a system is not able to schedule that operation in a day, then system request you to divide that Project, so that system can allocate smaller operations in a day.

 If you have update working hours in the Workstation, but still getting this issue, that because one of your operation is taking too long, and cannot be completed in a day.
 Please divide that operation into smaller operations, so that it can be allocated on Workstation and completed on the same day.